zostay/RakuWAPI/README.md

     &app.wrap(&mw);
 ```

-**Note:** For those familiar with PSGI and Plack should take careful notice that Perl 6 `wrap` has the invocant and argument swapped from the way Plack::Middlware operates.
+**Note:** For those familiar with PSGI and Plack should take careful notice that Perl 6 `wrap` has the invocant and argument swapped from the way Plack::Middleware operates.
 In P6SGI, the `wrap` method is always called on the *app* not the *middleware*.

 ### 2.1.0 Middleware Application